-The Annual General Meeting of the Company was held on 12 May 2022 at which the Company's 2021 Annual Report and Financial Statements were presented to and received by Shareholders.
+The Annual General Meeting of the Company was held on 08 May 2022 at which the Company's 2022 Annual Report and Financial Statements were presented to and received by Shareholders.

-The Board's Strategy Session was held in 07 November 2022 in accordance with Regulatory and Corporate Governance Best Practice Requirements.
+The Board's Strategy Session was held in 06 November 2023 in accordance with Regulatory and Corporate Governance Best Practice Requirements.

-Following the easing of the lockdown during the year under review, the Board started to operate physically, and all Board meetings and other Board activities were held physically and virtually (for those who could not attend physically).
+The Board operated physically, and all Board meetings and other Board activities were held physically and virtually (for those who could not attend physically).

-Focus Areas for 2022
+Focus Areas for 2023

-The Company focused on the continuous improvement of the Company's Corporate Governance profile in 2022.
+The Company focused on the continuous improvement of the Company's Corporate Governance profile in 2023.